Catastrophic fate of Schwarzschild black holes in a thermal bath: Absorption in a thermal bath at decreasing temperature

 It is interesting to compare $M_c$ with the Hubble mass $M_H$.
 At time $t_i$, the latter is of order $M_H\sim t_i$.
 The condition $M_c<M_H$ is always fulfilled when $\beta>0$, which means that the considered black hole can form without any causality issue.
 On the other hand, if $\beta<0$, the condition reads

 Let us define the critical crossing time

-If $-\beta-1>0$ (that is $\alpha<1/2$ or $w<1/3$), the condition translates into $t_i<t_{cH}$ whereas if $-\beta-1<0$ (that is $\alpha>1/2$ or $w>1/3$), the condition translates into $t_i>t_{cH}$.
-For a content with an equation of state softer than radiation, unstable (with diverging mass) black holes can be causally formed early in the history of the Universe, while for a background equation of state stiffer than radiation, unstable black holes can form late in the cosmological history.
+If $-\beta-1>0$ (that is, $\alpha<1/2$ or $w<1/3$), the condition translates into $t_i<t_{cH}$ whereas if $-\beta-1<0$ (that is, $\alpha>1/2$ or $w>1/3$), the condition translates into $t_i>t_{cH}$.
+For content with an equation of state softer than radiation, unstable (with diverging mass) black holes can be causally formed early in the history of the Universe, while for a background equation of state stiffer than radiation, unstable black holes can form late in the cosmological history.
 If $w=1/3$ exactly, the condition simply reads $-\beta t_0^{\beta -1}<kT_0^4$.
 In all cases a part of the parameter space leads to diverging black holes.
-The detailed investigation of hierarchy between the horizon of the black hole and the cosmological horizon (particle horizon before the inflation, Hubble horizon after the inflation) has been extensively studied, {\it e.g.} in \cite{Carr:1974nx,carr,Harada:2004pe} and we won't repeat the analysis here.\\
+The detailed investigation of hierarchy between the horizon of the black hole and the cosmological horizon (particle horizon before the inflation, Hubble horizon after the inflation) has been extensively studied, {\it e.g.} in \cite{Carr:1974nx,carr,Harada:2004pe}, and we will not repeat the analysis here.\\

-Interestingly, the naively expected behavior ($M\rightarrow \infty$ for $t\rightarrow \infty$), which is also the one which has generated some interest from the point of view of general relativity, happens only for a zero mesure parameter space.
+Interestingly, the naively expected behavior ($M\rightarrow \infty$ for $t\rightarrow \infty$), that is also the one which has generated some interest from the point of view of general relativity, happens only for a zero measure parameter space.
 In the general case where the instability is avoided, the mass tends to a finite asymptotic value $M_{\infty}$ in the remote future:

 This is illustrated in Fig. \ref{fig:no_evap}.
-Depending of the initial mass and on the speed at which the temperature of the thermal bath decreases, the evolution of the black hole mass corresponds to one of the two cases displayed.
+Depending on the initial mass and on the speed at which the temperature of the thermal bath decreases, the evolution of the black hole mass corresponds to one of the two cases displayed.